groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Editing Text Signatures in DOCX using C#"
+    title: "Steps for editing text signatures in DOCX using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) empowers .NET developers to revise the content of text signatures previously embedded in DOCX files.
 Augment .NET applications with advanced capabilities.